This blog may contain affiliate links. Read our disclosure policy for more info.

-Okay, so let’s say you woke up late and didn’t get a spot (hypothetically obviously as after reading this you won’t!)
+Okay, so let’s say you woke up late and didn’t get a spot (hypothetically because after reading this you won’t!)
 Then your best bet is to head straight to Lake Louise Park and Ride and get a parking spot (more on that below.)
-From here you’ll have to wait for the first shuttle to leave at 8 am,
+From here you’ll have to wait for the first shuttle to leave at 8 am.

-If you decided to arrive after 9 am and just hope to get a parking spot at Moraine Lake, I’ve got bad news… it’s highly unlikely and time-consuming.
+If you decided to arrive at Moraine Lake after 9 am and just hope to get a parking spot at Moraine Lake, I’ve got bad news… it’s highly unlikely and time-consuming.
 But why?

 Well, as you head towards Lake Louise, the turn off to Moraine Lake is on your left.
 Unfortunately, you are not allowed to turn onto the Moraine Lake road from here (it’s blocked and maned by traffic controllers.)

 Instead, you are required to drive all the way to Lake Louise, do a loop, and drive back down to the turn-off.
 Now, you need the road to open at the exact time you drive past so you can turn in.
-If you miss it, well it’s either do the loop again or try the park and ride.
+If you miss it, well it’s either do the loop again or give up.

 The full loop in peak season can take 30 minutes.
 Trying this a few times will quickly waste your day away!
 Trust me, I tried it!